 I caved at the pit stop and broke my three-month streak of travel without plastic, purchasing a single-use, water bottle for my parched throat.

 Fill your reusable water bottle at every chance to guarantee you won’t need to purchase a plastic water bottle.
 I do mean EVERY chance.
 If your water bottle is only half empty and you notice a water fountain or a water refill station, use it.

 And once you start looking, you will notice many water refill stations.
 This brings me to…

 In Asia, for instance, it’s pretty easy to find places to fill up your water bottle.
 Staying in a hotel is very economical in much of Asia and they usually have a filtered five-gallon jug of water in the lobby.

 When I am struggling to find a public water refill station, I ask at restaurants, bars, hotels, tourist attractions, street vendor tents, you name it.
 I offer to pay them the cost of a plastic water bottle and explain that I am committed to traveling without plastic water bottles.
 They are usually more than happy to share.

 It’s a little harder in the states and in Europe.
 But the worst that can happen when you ask is that someone turns you down, and then you just ask at the next place.

-Also, you may be surprised at how many water refill stations that you find when you start looking for them.
+Also, you may be surprised at how many water refill stations you’ll find when you start looking for them.
 On my road trip through the western states, I found that almost all of the rest stops had water fountains.
 And the visitor centers at most National Parks had a place to refill.

 I also had a water jug in my car that I refilled at these Safeway refill stations: